yowainwright/common-utilities/README.md

 # Common Utilities 🧰

-Common functional typed utilities functions for javascript development.
+> Common functional typed utility functions for javascript development.

+No cruft.
+No bloat.
+No dependencies.<br />
+Just simiple well documented and tested utilities—so why not use 'em?

 ---